surrealwebs/owc2017-pub/wp-content/plugins/pods/readme.txt

 * Easily display your custom content, whether you want to use shortcodes, widgets, the code-free Pods Template approach, or use standard PHP in WordPress Theme templates and functions.
 * Create connections between any of your content to help organize it in logical and useful ways with relationship fields.

 Let Pods help you grow your development skills and manage content beyond the standard WordPress Posts & Pages.
-Check out [pods.io](http://pods.io/) for our User Guide, Support Forum, and other resources to help you develop with Pods.
+Check out [pods.io](https://pods.io/) for our User Guide, [Support Forum](https://pods.io/forums/), and our [Slack Chat](https://pods.io/chat/) to help you develop with Pods.

 = Introduction =
 [youtube http://www.youtube.com/watch?v=bYEE2i3nPOM]